-Lucas’s passion for cars and engineering began very soon, much because of family influence.
-His father, an amateur kart racer, played an important role in introducing him to the mechanical aspects of automotive design.
-During childhood, kart testing sessions and competitions were frequent weekend activities as much as watching races on television and building things in the yard.
-Through adolescence, physics and math classes were the last ingredient he needed to be sure he wanted to be an engineer.
-Although his father has taught him about vehicle design, his mother has encouraged him to pursue his dreams and improve his knowledge academically.
+Lucas’s passion for cars and engineering began early in his life, much because of his family’s influence.
+His father, an amateur kart racer, played a significant role in introducing him to the mechanical aspects of automotive design.
+During his childhood, kart testing sessions and competitions were frequent weekend activities, as were watching races on television and building various things in the yard.
+Throughout adolescence, physics and math classes were the last ingredients he needed to be sure he wanted to be an engineer.
+Although his father had taught him about vehicle design, his mother encouraged him to pursue his dreams and improve his knowledge, academically.

-During his undergrad studies (2009 to 2014) in Brazil, he was part of the University’s Baja racing team.
+During his undergraduate studies (from 2009 to 2014) in Brazil, he was part of the university’s Baja Racing Team.
 With his help, virtual simulation was introduced into the design of their prototype, which enhanced robustness and performance.
-With effort and dedication, they were the best rookie team in the 2010’s national competition, and the team remains even today as one of the best 10 Baja teams in Brazil.
+With effort and dedication, they were the best rookie team in the 2010 national competition, and the team remains one of the 10 best Baja teams in Brazil, even today.

-After his undergrad studies, he has joined the automotive industry, first into virtual analysis.
-His role was to develop better solutions for suspension and steering systems in a virtual environment.
-After that, he has worked with physical testing and validation of chassis systems.
-His main activity was to calibrate electronic stability control (ESC) functions in different conditions, assuring functional safety and ride comfort.
-Aligning the knowledge gathered from virtual analysis and physical testing, Lucas has helped develop motion cueing algorithms for dynamic driving simulators, a project that connected industry and academia.
+After his undergraduate studies, Lucas joined the automotive industry.
+His role was to develop better solutions for suspension and steering systems, in a virtual environment.
+After that, he worked with experimental testing and validation of active chassis systems.
+His main activity was calibrating electronic stability control (ESC) functions in different conditions, ensuring functional safety, handling, and ride comfort.
+Aligning the knowledge gathered from virtual analysis and experimental testing, Lucas has also helped develop motion cueing algorithms for dynamic driving simulators.